simonmichael/hledger_site/src/index.md

   Liabilities:Acme Credit Card
 ```

-A date and description are followed by several indented account postings, with two or more spaces between each account name and its amount.
+A date and description, followed by several indented account postings,
+with two or more spaces between each account name and its amount.

-Account names are flexible and may contain spaces.
-A colon indicates a subaccount.
+Colons indicate subaccounts.

 The amounts in a transaction must add up to zero.
 If you leave one amount blank, it will be calculated automatically.